PHY-Wireless/sdk-nrf-otdoa/doc/nrf/libraries/otdoa_al/otdoa_firmware.rst

 The adaption layer supports various threading functions for the OTDOA system, including:

 * a workqueue thread for the HTTP REST interface
-* a traditional Zephyr thread for the OTDOA binary library functions, including
+* a traditional Zephyr thread for the OTDOA binary library functions, including a message queue
-  * message queuing functions

 PRS Sample Buffering
 ~~~~~~~~~~~~~~~~~~~~

-The adaption layer provides a mechanism to buffer the data used by the OTDOA algorithm to estimate timing differences between cells.
-This data is in the form of in-phase a quadrature-phase (I/Q) samples from the modem, and it is stored in a memory slab within the adaption layer.
+The adaption layer provides a mechanism to buffer the data used by the OTDOA algorithm to
+estimate timing differences between cells.
+This data is in the form of in-phase and
+quadrature-phase (I/Q) samples from the modem, and it is stored in a memory slab
+within the adaption layer.